transitguru/librewebtools/INSTALL.sqlite.md

 # SQLite Requirements

-To use SQLite with your LWT installation, the following requirements must be met: Server has PHP 7.0 or later with PDO, and the PDO SQLite driver must be enabled.
-SQLite version 3.0 or later should be used.
+To use SQLite with your LWT installation, the following requirements must be met: Server has PHP 7.1 or later with PDO, and the PDO SQLite driver must be enabled.
+SQLite version 3.14 or later should be used.

 The 'name' key for the database `$db` array in the `app/settings.php` should contain the full path to the database for this installation to work.
-All other fields are not required or recommended to be filled out and can be `null`.
+For your convenience, the constant `DOC_ROOT` would help provide relative paths.
+All other fields are not required and if present must be `null`.

 The LWT installer will create the SQLite database for you.
 The only requirement is that the installer must have write permissions to the directory